-To help offset this cost, Administration recommends applying funds recently received from the Coronavirus Relief Fund under the CARES Act, through Miami-Dade County.
-As of March 15th the City has received \$34.6 million of which, \$31.6 million is reimbursable to the General Fund.
+To replenish the General Fund reserve, the Administration recommends applying funds recently received from the Coronavirus Relief Fund under the CARES Act, through Miami-Dade County.
+As of April 21, 2021, \$41.1 million in reimbursements have been received from Miami-Dade County for unbudgeted expenditures incurred due to COVID-19 from March 1, 2020 through December 30, 2020 and certain new programs initiated by the City.
+Of the \$41.1 million in reimbursements received by the City, approximately \$37 million, is for General Fund expenditures that have been incurred.
 These reserve amounts preserve strong reserve levels for hurricane season and next budget cycle.

-At the March 17th Commission meeting, \$7.5 million of additional Police resources were added to the budget including enhanced staffing, acceleration of security camera projects, and creation of a real-time crime center.
+At the March 17th Commission meeting, \$7.5 million of additional Police resources were added to the budget including enhanced staffing, acceleration of security camera projects, and creation of a realtime crime center.
 In addition, a furlough day change was approved resulting in zero unpaid furlough days for FOP and IAFF employees and one less furlough day for all other employees totaling \$1.2 million.